bcoin-org/bcoin-org.github.io/guides-markdown/multisig-wallet.md

 ## How it works

-Bitcoin multisig account is an account which holds more than 1 public key, and generates P2SH or P2WSH address for those public key.
+Bitcoin multisig account is an account which holds more than 1 public key, and generates P2SH or P2WSH address for those public keys.
-When you want to use those funds, we must create multisig transaction which has been signed by private key corresponds to those public key, see [our multisig transaction guide](http://bcoin.io/guides/multisig-tx.html) for more detail about multisig transaction itself.
+When you want to use those funds, you must create a multisig transaction which has been signed by private keys corresponding to those public keys.
+See [our multisig transaction guide](http://bcoin.io/guides/multisig-tx.html) for more detail about the multisig transaction itself.

-In this guide, we take a step little further and see a whole lifecycle of the multisig account in a more practical way.
+In this guide, we take it a little step further and see a whole lifecycle of the multisig account in a more practical way.

 ## Usecases

-### 1. Personal wallet which is secure against key compromisation
+### 1. Personal wallet which is secure against key compromise

-Usually in a cryptocurrency world, when you lose your master key and it's seed for the wallet there are no way to recover your funds.
+Usually in a cryptocurrency world, when you lose your master key and it's seed for the wallet there is no way to recover your funds.
 But by splitting your secret keys into ...

-1. your own server
+1. your own laptop.
-2. local hardware you own
+2. hardware wallet you own.
-3. your personal vault with paper wallet.
+3. a paper wallet in your personal vault

-you can backup your funds unless more than two keys were compromised at the same time.
+...your funds will be safe unless more than one key is compromised at the same time.
-In this case, you may use 1. and 2. for usual spending.
-You only need 3 when you lost your secret key for 1 and 2
+In this case, you may use 1. and 2. for usual spending, and only need 3 if you lose your secret keys 1 and 2.

 ### 2. Wallet held by more than one person

-Some kind of funds are desirable to be held by several people.
+Sometimes it is desireable to distribute the control of funds among several people.
 For example, funds for a corporation or for a crowdfunding project.
-We can mitigate the risk of fund loss by utilizing a multisig in the case such as ...
+We can mitigate the risk of fund loss by utilizing a multisig in cases where single person with control:

-1. Person who is in charge has changed.
+1. Is no longer in charge
-2. Or disappeared suddenly.
-3. Or lost his secret-key.
-4. Or be stolen the secret-key
+2. Disappears suddenly
+3. Loses their secret-key
-5. Or tried to thief all funds for his personal use.
+4. Tries to steal all funds for their own personal use

-## Walk through
+## Walk-through

- This tutorial includes following step.
+ This tutorial includes the following steps
- 1. setting up a bcoin wallet server with https.
+ 1. setting up a bcoin wallet server with https
- 2. setting up a hot multisig wallet for personal use.
+ 2. setting up a hot wallet on the server
- 3. setting up a watch-only multisig wallet.
+ 3. setting up a watch-only multisig wallet on your server
- 4. receive incoming information from the wallet server.
+ 4. receive incoming information from the wallet server
- 5. spend funds from the wallet.
+ 5. spend funds from the wallet
  6. recovering the wallet

 ### 1. Setting up bcoin wallet server with https.